 Statistics show that children aged 11-15 are more likely to be overweight and obese than younger children.
-However, weight issues can affect children at any age and studies show that many parents don’t even recognise when their child is overweight, and so don’t take any action.
+However, weight issues can affect children at any age, and studies show that many parents don’t even recognise when their child is overweight – and so they don’t take any action.
 However, given the right kind of support, children who are obese can achieve a healthy weight as they grow, and can maintain this into adulthood if healthy habits are learned.

 Obesity is common in all social classes, although it is twice as common among those families in the most deprived areas of England compared to the least deprived.
 Healthy eating is perceived as being expensive, but there are many ways to make healthy recipes on a budget.

 What are the short and long-term effects of childhood obesity?

 There are both acute and longer-term consequences of obesity in childhood; physical, social and psychological well-being can all be undermined.
 In the short term, obesity can cause problems with bone health and breathing difficulties, and can affect social and psychological well-being, with problems including bullying and self-esteem issues.
 Obese children are also more likely to become obese as adults, with increased risk of diabetes, heart disease and some cancers, as well as joint and muscle problems.

 Good nutrition is a cornerstone to children’s growth and development, and for many children, some small changes to food and activity levels will mean that over the growing years, slowing down the rate of weight gain – rather than losing weight per se – will help to achieve a healthy weight for height.
 Overweight children often know they have a weight problem, and they need to feel supported and in control, so listen to your child if they have any concerns about their weight.